sjdv1982/seamless/seamless-towards-02.md

 ## UPDATE of the UPDATE: Towards flexible and cloud-compatible evaluation / Seamless collaborative protocol
-- Multiple mounts should be supported.
-Concept of "mount namespace", default ones: "file", "uri" Namespace is required, but mount identifier (file name, URL, ...) is optional (checksum might suffice) Mounts maybe read and/or write, but read may also be lazy: workers have to actively demand the value from the mount (this will not be kept in memory afterwards, caching has to be done by the mounter)
-  UPDATE: maybe generic checksum value server will be enough?
-- Reactors and subcontexts can be marked as "auxiliary", in which case they won't be executed on a remote service.
-  In fact, they will be stripped from the context graph.
-Examples: editors, loggers, visualizers.
-- Secret cells: consist of just a checksum, and optionally some mounts.
-These mounts are lazy.
-  UPDATE: maybe generic checksum value server will be enough?
+Seamless services: Serve a (high-level) context, transformer or reactor; or a low-level transformer or reactor.
+Services are substituted during graph translation:
-Seamless servers: Serve a (high-level!) context, transformer or reactor Low-level implementation: send the high-level graph over the wire, together with cell updates.
+  High level: send the high-level graph over the wire, together with cell updates.
+  Low level: after finding a service, don't build a core.transformer, but a service.core.transformer Local execution is a fallback, but service substitution can be enforced or disabled on an individual basis.
+ (Also the kind of allowed services can be configured; services may promise fast execution, or not) Service discovery happens with an explicit discover() command.
 Common characteristic of services is that they synchronize cells.
 When Seamless talks to a Seamless server, it offers a cell.
+(UPDATE: this is not strictly true.
+Cell-cell connections between a serviced context and the outside world are indeed treated as state shared.
+However pin connections are exposed too!)
 First, it provides the checksum.
 The server will then respond with one of the following responses ("transfer negotiation"):
  0. Server context is dead; client must re-initialize the server context and and re-send all cells.
     However, the context ID always stays the same.
  1. Cell checksum is already known and cached, no need to transfer